 He shook his head, as he had more important things on his mind.
 Namely, how he was going to salvage his career and standing, especially when he had to work under three Knights of the Round, one whom was said to have been on par with Prince Schneizel and Prince Lelouch as a commander, strategist and tactician.
 That latter only made him glower even more; he did not spend seven years of his life in the godforsaken hellhole known as Area 22 so that his career could be thrown out from under him by an upstart in a red cloak!
 He had worked too hard and sacrificed way too much for that to happen.

 The problem was, what could he do about it?
 Even though he was a General, the Knights of the Round were all above the Army chain of command, and Johann Ernst was number two in their order.
-There was no way Calares could go around his orders nor countermand him, and he definitely couldn't rely on his troops to stand by him should he challenge Sir Ernst directly.
+There was no way Calares could go around his orders nor countermand him, and he definitely couldn't rely on his troops to stand by him should he challenge Sir Johann directly.
 After all, turning against a Round was the same as doing so to the Emperor himself, and was automatically considered high treason.

 Essentially, all he could do was stand back and follow orders as if he were of lower rank and status, which technically he was.
-And much worse, all he had to look forward at the end of it was either retaining his current position, or being transferred to the Russian Front.
+And much worse, all he had to look forward at the end of it was either retaining his current position, or being transferred to the Eastern Front.
 In other words, it was a choice between remaining in a scorched wasteland, where he took words from the bombastic Zhao Hao, or he transferred to a frozen wasteland, where he would take orders from the infamous Princess Marrybell.

 Thinking that choice, Calares sighed.
 For the first time he wished he were back in Area 12 hunting down the (hilariously named) Moro Islamic Liberation Front in Mindanao and the various Philippine Republican Army remnants spread across the other islands.
 Compared to the CLA, they were little more than a nuisance, and though Calares hadn't particularly liked the jungles nor the inhabitants, at least he had been a valued commander at that time.
 That and he hadn't had people like Zhao Hao and his fellow Eunuchs to put up with.